 How you end up interpreting these techniques is up to you, but for me, the following three techniques collectively combine to visually form the so called ‘rule of thirds’

-To me, these 3 techniques really are that important.
 The ‘rule of thirds’ doesn’t exist in it’s ‘advertised’ form.
-It is actually the combined result of employing the three techniques I am about to describe.
+It’s a lazy teacher that tells you that it will improve your photographs.
+The rule of thirds is actually the combined result of employing the three techniques I am about to describe.

-Okay I’m convinced, now tell me what these techniques are.
+Okay I’m convinced, I believe you, now tell me what these techniques are.

 The three techniques are: